Discover the unique Cornish locations that give the Seasalt team space to rejuvenate.

 It’s the time of year when many of us want to boost our energy and wellbeing.
-Our new Breathing Space activewear collection has been designed to allow you to move your body, calm your mind, and create some time for yourself by gettting active in whatever way you love.
-Crafted from our favourite natural fibres and featuring prints inspired by granite landscapes and simple sculptural forms, we’ve referenced the local surroundings in which we love to find our own breathing space.
+Our Breathing Space collection has been designed to allow you to move your body, calm your mind, and create some time for yourself by getting active in whatever way you love.
+Crafted from our favourite natural fibres and featuring prints inspired by the landscapes around us in Cornwall and the Isles of Scilly, we’ve referenced the local surroundings in which we love to find our own breathing space.

-We caught up with some of the team at the design studios in Falmouth, to find out about the special places in Cornwall that people find give them space to rejuvinate.
+We caught up with some of the team at the design studios in Falmouth, to find out about the special places in Cornwall that people find give them space to rejuvenate.

 Roughtor, Bodmin Moor